-- E/I: It is important to retain and develop Cottenham's character as a working village offering a variety of employment. - E/2: An increase in the number and variety of shops and trades is to be encouraged. - Small-scale enterprises will be welcomed within the village, especially those based on promotion of local produce. - Establish further shops and amenities in a cluster to create a more cohesive shopping area. - Barns and yards provide scope to locate businesses within the village: planning policies should encourage applications for their conversion to sympathetic business use. - Residential developments could extend the local tradition of adjacent working and living quarters by incorporating office or small-scale workshop premises, and by providing small-scale retail outlets. - Cottenham is considered unsuitable for large-scale development. - E/3: Commercial developments or conversions should be designed to harmonise with the predominantly residential setting. - E/4: Shops and business premises have a major visual impact. - Keep frontages in sympathy with upper storeys and with neighbouring façades. - Minimise the size of plate glass windows on the street front. - Use traditional non-illuminated non-reflective hand painted signs in quieter colours fixed flush to buildings. - Traditional shop frontage features such as stall risers would enhance the character of the area.
-Avoid canopies. - Restrict the brightness of external and internal lighting. - Reduce the visual impact of business parking by planting. - E/5: Commercial and industrial developments should be designed to high architectural standards. - Building design, materials and site layout should be compatible with the surrounding area and, where appropriate, reflect their Cottenham context. - Reduce the visual impact of new and existing sites by planting native broadleaf species and hedgerow shrubs.
+- E/I: It is important to retain and develop Cottenham's character as a working village offering a variety of employment. - E/2: An increase in the number and variety of shops and trades is to be encouraged. - Small-scale enterprises will be welcomed within the village, especially those based on promotion of local produce. - Establish further shops and amenities in a cluster to create a more cohesive shopping area. - Create a pedestrian-friendly environment, particularly in the retail centre and around the Village Green, Village College, Pound and Parish Church, giving pedestrians priority where necessary. - ◆ Improve cycle parking adjacent to retail outlets and community buildings. - Increase the number of short-stay parking spaces close to retail outlets. - Barns and yards provide scope to locate businesses within the village: planning policies should encourage applications for their conversion to sympathetic business use. - Residential developments could extend the local tradition of adjacent working and living quarters by incorporating office or small-scale workshop premises, and by providing small-scale retail outlets. - ◆ Cottenham is considered unsuitable for large-scale development. - E/3: Commercial developments or conversions should be designed to harmonise with the predominantly residential setting. - E/4: Shops and business premises have a major visual impact. - ♦ Keep frontages in sympathy with upper storeys and with neighbouring façades. - Minimise the size of plate glass windows on the street front. - Use traditional non-illuminated non-reflective hand painted signs in quieter colours fixed flush to buildings. - ◆ Traditional shop frontage features such as stall risers would enhance the character of the area.
+Avoid canopies. - Restrict the brightness of external and internal lighting to minimise light pollution and glare.
+Just as we value the 'green belt' by day, we should preserve the 'dark belt' by night. - Reduce the visual impact of business parking by planting. - E/5: Commercial and industrial developments should be designed to high architectural standards. - Building design, materials and site layout should be compatible with the surrounding area and, where appropriate, reflect their Cottenham context. - Reduce the visual impact of new and existing sites by planting native broadleaf species and hedgerow shrubs.

-Seen across open fields from the west, Cottenham's position on a greensand ridge is clearly apparent.
+Seen across open fields from the west, Cottenham's position on a Greensand ridge is clearly apparent.